w3f/polkadot-wiki/README.md

 npx pretty-quick --staged
 ```

-To run pretty on the whole project, `npx pretty-quick`
+To run pretty on the whole project, `npx pretty-quick`.

 ### Static Site Generator